CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 1. What is 2 + 2?

-5
+4

 ## 2. What is JavaScript?

-An exciting new play about coffee.
+A programming language.

 ## 3. What three problems does Git & GitHub solve?

-When people want to show off code to each other they can put it on GitHub
+1. Version Control and Change Tracking.
+2. Collaboration and Synchronization.
+3. Centralized and Remote Access.

 ## 4. What happens when you `fork` a repository?

-You delete it
+You copy it.

 ## 5. What happens when you clone a repository?

-It send it to a friend
+It send it to your local repository.

 ## 6. What is a Pull Request?

-When you send a file over the internet
+A pull request (PR) is a proposal to merge changes from one branch into another within a Git repository, most commonly from a feature or topic branch into the main branch.